How to React When Your Car Makes Noise When Accelerating

 Step 2: Listen attentively.
 Specifically, listen for the roaring noise, and note if it happens when the car is not moving.

 Step 3: Contact a mechanic.
-Mention if the roar occurs only when moving or both when moving and parked.
+Mention if the loud roaring occurs only when moving or both when moving and parked.
 If your car roars with just revving the engine, the problem likely lies in the exhaust system.

 If the roaring only happens when actually driving, the transmission in an automatic vehicle or clutch in a standard may be the culprit and in need of repair.